COMPLETE! Daily Road Patrol Volunteers for Citizen Science Program

 Marking and protecting terrapin nests with predator exclusion cages (after they have laid their eggs)

-Taking injured terrapins to permitted wildlife rehabilitators or eggs to Stockton University or Wetlands Institute for incubation
+Taking injured terrapins or their eggs to permitted wildlife rehabilitators (Stockton University or Wetlands Institute)

 Patrols can be either morning or afternoon/evening but we do encourage our volunteers to try to go at high tide on your assigned day/timeframe when the most terrapin activity occurs.
 Expect the patrols to take anywhere from 30 minutes to upwards of 2-3 hours.

-Set up a day/time to meet (for new volunteers) to go over the iNaturalist app and what to do on patrol
+Set up a day/time to meet (for new volunteers) to go over the iNaturalist app and what to do on patrol.
+Look for an email after you submit your Google Form to set up a day/time that works best to meet.

-Every year (other than last year) in order to ensure that we best protect the terrapins from vehicles, we perform barrier maintenance on existing barriers, install any remaining purchased barriers as well as perform a roadside and marsh cleanup to ensure our terrapins have a clean, trash-free habitat!
+Every year in order to ensure that we best protect the terrapins from vehicles, we perform barrier maintenance on existing barriers, install any remaining purchased barriers as well as perform a roadside and marsh cleanup to ensure our terrapins have a clean, trash-free habitat!

 We need lots of volunteers to help us dig trenches, move the barriers, fasten them together, install fencing along the guardrails and get the nearly 2 miles of vulnerable terrapin crossing areas protected.
 In the past, we have had upwards of around 50 volunteers and we are hoping to get even more!